Maghnie/docs/engineers/artificial-intelligence.md

    24. `/scalar/radiant`

-       The datapoints observations are angle measured in radians.
+       The datapoints observations are angles measured in radians.

    25. `/speed/kmPerHour`